 Are you ready for some reduced guilt southern charm?
-This delicious twist on the brunch classic, shrimp and grits, is dairy and gluten free and has the added benefits of bone broth.
-Hearty and healthy at the same time.
+This delicious twist on the brunch classic, shrimp and grits, is gluten free and has the added benefits of bone broth.
+As an added bonus, I include a few variations on the recipe to suit dietary needs.
+Hearty and healthy (and heart healthy) at the same time.
 Can’t go wrong!

 Let’s Talk Shrimp and Grits

 Shrimp and grits is a traditional lowcountry dish popular in my state of South Carolina.
 The meal is very popular on brunch and breakfast menus, but you can eat it for any meal.
 If I’m being honest, I never order it at restaurants.
+Often, bacon fat and loads of butter get incorporated into the mix and I’d rather skip the unnecessary grease!
 I prefer to make my own and add my own flare to the recipe.

 Ready, Set, Go

 - 3 cups organic chicken bone broth

 - 3/4 cup stone ground white grits

 - 1 tbsp olive oil

 - 1 poblano pepper – seeded and diced

 - 4 green onions – separate white and green